-- The Center has policies and procedures for fire, intruder and severe weather emergencies. - Each staff member is aware of these procedures so as to insure the safety of the children and classroom visitors. - Each staff has adult and child CPR and First Aid certification. - To further insure children's safety, parents who are present during an active event or drill are asked to follow the staff's lead regarding emergency procedures. - Fire drills are staged monthly and severe weather and intruder drills are held quarterly. - Evacuation plans are posted in each room. - The CDC has the following emergency equipment: - Fire extinguishers and smoke detectors, which are wired directly to campus for notification. - Weather radios for notification of alerts, watches and warnings for our area. - An AED machine for cardiac events.
+- The Center has policies and procedures for fire, intruder and severe weather emergencies. - Each staff member is aware of these procedures so as to insure the safety of the children and classroom visitors. - Each staff has adult and child CPR and First Aid certification. - To further insure children's safety, parents who are present during an active event or drill must follow the staff's lead regarding emergency procedures. - o Fire drills are staged monthly and severe weather and intruder drills are held quarterly. - o If evacuation is required, no one will be permitted inside the building. - o Evacuation plans are posted in each room. - The CDC has the following emergency equipment: - Fire extinguishers and smoke detectors, which are wired directly to campus for notification. - o Weather radios for notification of alerts, watches and warnings for our area. - o An AED machine for cardiac events.
 It is located on the first floor near the administrative offices.